Apply to Face Blog

 Apply To Face Blog

-This light and velvety Lemon Posset is absolutely divine.
+This light and velvety Lemon Posset is absolutely divine and a classic UK dessert.
 Perfect as a make ahead dinner party dessert or for any special occasion, it is a huge crowd pleaser.

 4.84 from 6 votes